 - South Portland ME

 Maine Law for court ordered drug rehab and involuntary assessment, commitment, and treatment for mental health disorders on both an inpatient and outpatient basis.
-Blue Paper Maine is an example of an order to initiate an involuntary mental health assessment in the State of Maine.
+Blue Paper Maine is an order to initiate an involuntary mental health assessment in the State of Maine.

 Blue Paper Maine